 I remember when I first started homeschooling.
 My oldest was four, and I excitedly poured over dozens of homeschool catalogs.
-There were so many options and all of them seemed necessary if I wanted to have a well rounded student.
+There were so many options and all of them seemed necessary if I wanted to have a well-rounded student.
 So, I bought way too many things and didn’t even use half of them.
 This same scenario would play out year after year until I finally had an epiphany.

-Let that sink in… because it took me a while to really let myself believe it.
+Let that sink in, because it took me a while to really let myself believe it.
 But it’s true.
 You don’t need to cover every single subject every year.

-One of the things I often hear from people, is that they aren’t sure if they are doing enough.
+One of the things I often hear from people is that they aren’t sure if they are doing enough.
 How does one define “enough?”
 When I look at a typical course of study for each grade level, it can be intimidating.
 There is just so much there!
 And when it comes to science and social studies especially, the subject matter can seem choppy and scattered.
 How can one teach all of those subjects within a cohesive framework?
 This type of homeschooling leads to a long list of items that must be checked off each day.
 It leads to tedious busy work and overwhelmed mothers trying to make sure they cover everything.

 Literature is the foundation – reading great books can fill your child’s mind with ideas, leading down rabbit trails into other subjects.
 Reading a wide variety of great books will set the tone for your schooling.
 Your child will narrate what they read – first orally and eventually in writing, leading them to learn to craft essays and begin to analyze literature.
 They’ll learn vocabulary in context and use passages from literature as copywork and later dictation.

-Art and literature both tie into your history – you’ll see the art work that came out of the turbulent times in which the artists lived, and read books that will allow you to “visit” those time periods.
+Art and literature both tie into your history – you’ll see the art that came out of the turbulent times in which the artists lived, and read books that will allow you to “visit” those time periods.

-You’ll focus on only one or two science topics per year, really digging in and exploring with well written books, fascinating documentaries and enlightening experiments.
+You’ll focus on only one or two science topics per year, really digging in and exploring with well-written books, fascinating documentaries, and enlightening experiments.

 With this type of schooling, you’re using the best resources so that while you aren’t checking off endless boxes each day, you’re still giving your children a powerful and thorough education.
-Each piece of the puzzle brings it’s value and worth to the table.
+Each piece of the puzzle brings its value and worth to the table.
 There is no busy work to “get through.”
 Your child’s time is more important than that.